Ice skating in London

 Information: Sobell Leisure Centre website

-Royal Windsor ice rink
+Royal Windsor ice skaters

 Getting out of London a little, but just an half an hour on the train, you can both visit the royal village of Windsor and get some skating time in.
 Take the train from either Paddington or Waterloo train stations to reach either of Windsor's stations.
-This rink is open from early December to early January, so you'll need to make a fast decision about what date you want to skate here.

 The ice rink café sells warming hot chocolates, mulled wine and festive snacks.
 It's also set in the grounds of Windsor Castle, which you can visit on a guided tour if you want to spend some more time.
 Windsor also has plenty of good shopping, so this is a good daytrip from London.